Julia Roberts Calls Hollywood

 Lauer then reminds Roberts that while she's an established A-list actress now, that wasn't always the case.
 "You were a young, up-and-coming actress.
 Did you have any of these experiences" he asks.

-Roberts also wonders if she may have been harassed when she was younger, and didn't realize at the time. "...Perhaps I was subtly approached and didn't recognize it for what it was, I don't know," she says.
+Roberts also wonders if she may have been harassed when she was younger, and didn't realise at the time. "...Perhaps I was subtly approached and didn't recognise it for what it was, I don't know," she says.

 Watch the full Today Show interview below.